mechmotum/symbrim/README.md

 Contributions are welcome!
 Please refer to the [contributing page] for more information.

 ## Citing
-If you use `BRiM` in your research, please cite the following paper:
+If you use `SymBRiM` in your research, please cite the following paper:
 ```bibtex
 @inproceedings{stienstra_2023_brim,
     title = {BRiM: A Modular Bicycle-Rider Modeling Framework},